|

 Discount Rate Information

-According to the Federal Reserve, the "discount Rate is the interest rate that the Federal Reserve Banks charge depository institutions on overnight loans.
-It is an administered rate, set by the Federal Reserve Banks, rather than a market rate of interest."
-Most conventional mortgage rate are determined by the market interest rate for long-term residential mortgage loans.
-Changes in short-term discount rate may not affect interest rates on long-term mortgages.
+According to the Federal Reserve, the “discount rate is the interest rate that the Federal Reserve Banks charge depository institutions on overnight loans.
+It is an administered rate, set by the Federal Reserve Banks, rather than a market rate of interest.”
+Most conventional mortgage rates are determined by the market interest rate for long-term residential mortgage loans.
+Changes in the short-term discount rate may not impact interest rates on long-term mortgages.

 "The discount rate is the interest rate for secured overnight borrowing by depository institutions, usually for reserve adjustment purposes."
 The rate is set by the Boards of Directors of each Federal Reserve Bank.
 Discount rate changes are also subject to review by the Board of Governors of the Federal Reserve System.

-The basic discount rate is adjusted from time to time, in light of changing market conditions, to complement open market operations and to support the general thrust of monetary policy.
+The basic discount rate is adjusted from time to time, considering changing market conditions, to complement open market operations and to support the general thrust of monetary policy.
 Changes in the discount rate are made judgmentally rather than automatically and may somewhat lag changes in market rates.
-"The immediate response of market interest rates to a change in the discount rate -- the announcement effect -- depends partly on the extent to which the change has been anticipated.
-If rates have adjusted in anticipation of a change in the discount rate, the actual event may have only moderate effects on market conditions."
-Over time, the discount rate tends to move nearly in line with other short term interest rates.
+“The immediate response of market interest rates to a change in the discount rate—the announcement effect—depends partly on the extent to which the change has been anticipated.
+If rates have adjusted in anticipation of a change in the discount rate, the actual event may have only moderate effects on market conditions.”
+Over time, the discount rate tends to move nearly in line with other short-term interest rates.

-Accrording to the Federal Home Loan Mortgage Corporation "contract interest rate on commitments for fixed-rate mortgages" are market determined mortgage rates.
-It represents the long-term end of the interest rate spectrum.
-Lenders must incorporate into their long-term loan pricing decisions their expectations for future inflation and interest rates.
+According to the Federal Home Loan Mortgage Corporation, the “contract interest rate on commitments for fixed-rate mortgages” represents market-determined mortgage rates.
+It signifies the long-term end of the interest rate spectrum.
+Lenders must factor into their long-term loan pricing decisions their expectations for future inflation and interest rates.
 Movements in the mortgage rate also reflect supply-and-demand conditions in the market for mortgage-backed securities.
 Over time, movements in the primary conventional mortgage rate are highly correlated with movements in other long-term interest rates, like the 10-year constant maturity Treasury bond rate.
 Both interest rates are shown in Chart 2.

 Don't Forget Inflation!

-The nominal interest rate (or money interest rate) is the percentage increase in money you pay the lender for the use of the money you borrowed.
-For instance, imagine that you borrowed $100 from your bank one year ago at 8% interest on your loan.
-When you repay the loan, you must repay the $100 you borrowed plus $8 in interest-a total of $108.
+The nominal interest rate, also known as the money interest rate, represents the percentage increase in money paid to the lender for borrowing a certain amount of money.
+For example, if you borrowed $100 from your bank a year ago with an 8% interest rate, when repaying the loan, you’d need to pay back the $100 borrowed plus $8 in interest, totaling $108.

-Fortunately, the market for U.S. Treasury securities allows a way to estimate both nominal and real interest rates.
-You can start comparing current real and nominal interest rates by looking at rates on comparable maturity Treasury securities-pick one that is not adjusted for inflation and one that is adjusted for inflation (more about these below).
-Chart 1 illustrates that there is certainly a difference between the real and nominal interest rates.
-This difference gives us an idea of the current inflation premium.
+The U.S. Treasury securities market provides a way to estimate both nominal and real interest rates.
+Comparing current real and nominal interest rates involves looking at rates on comparable maturity Treasury securities, considering those not adjusted for inflation and those adjusted for inflation.
+The difference between real and nominal interest rates gives an idea of the current inflation premium.

-Advertised interest rates that you may see at banks or other financial service providers are typically nominal interest rates.
-This means its up to you to estimate how much of the interest rate a bank may pay you on a savings deposit is really an increase in your purchasing power and how much is simply making up for yearly inflation.
+Advertised interest rates, typically seen at banks, are nominal interest rates.
+It’s up to individuals to estimate how much of the interest rate a bank pays on a savings deposit truly increases their purchasing power and how much compensates for yearly inflation.